-The Museum is now closed from October 2017 until approximately the middle of 2020
+The Museum is now closed from October 2017 until approximately late 2021

 ClClick HERE for more information or more information